USA TODAY Sports. Pictured: Jerry Tillery and Clayton Thorson

 But now, thanks to Northwestern’s two big outright upsets and the Irish’s opponents falling short of expectations, it sure seems that way.
 Notre Dame is No. 4 in the College Football Playoff rankings and just needs to keep winning to reach the national semifinals.

 Can Northwestern derail those hopes, or will the Irish roll in what could basically be a home game in Evanston?

 >> All odds as of 10 a.m.
 ET on Friday.
 Download The Action Network App to get real-time odds and track your bets.

 By Danny Donahue

-After opening at -7 at Bookmaker and -7.5 at Pinnacle, Notre Dame is now a 10.5-point favorite around most of the market.
+After opening at -7, Notre Dame is now a 10.5-point favorite around most of the market.
 The Irish are only receiving a small majority of the betting activity in this game, however, accounting for 54% of bets and 59% of dollars wagered.

 The total hasn’t had nearly the same kind of movement.
 In fact, it’s remained at its opening Pinnacle number all week despite 77% of bets and 60% of dollar on the over.

 1. Neither team will hurt itself, as the Irish and Wildcats are two of the most disciplined teams in the country.